7 Ways To Optimize Your End-to-End Supply Chain

 In fact, when you’re negotiating prices with your suppliers, you should be able to negotiate year-over-year price reductions—in the order of 3%-5%—that are built into your supply agreement.

 Your suppliers should be optimizing their own internal costs so that they’re not losing money with this arrangement, year-over-year.

-And within your own organization, you should be driving your own process costs down—by using six sigma, lean and other process optimization tools—so that you can drive your own year-over-year costs down.
-Your ERP system should be telling you if that’s happening—or not.
+And within your own organization, you should be driving your own process costs down—by using six sigma, lean, and other process optimization tools—so that you can drive your own year-over-year costs down.
+Your enterprise resource planning (ERP) system should be telling you if that’s happening—or not.
 But it’s up to you to do something about it.